juanfont/headscale/integration/README.md

 ## Running integration tests on GitHub Actions

-Each test currently runs as a separate workflows in GitHub actions, to add new test, add the new test to the list in `../cmd/gh-action-integration-generator/main.go` and run `go generate` inside `../cmd/gh-action-integration-generator/` and commit the result.
+Each test currently runs as a separate workflows in GitHub actions, to add new test, run `go generate` inside `../cmd/gh-action-integration-generator/` and commit the result.